KernFerm/PingPong/README.md

 ( oh if it doesnt install pygame `OPEN`up command prompt `pip install pygame` click enter)
+     (you only have to do this once, with all pygames)

 use the `requirements install.bat` to install the requirements (you only have to do this once, with all pygames)